 Get the required information by gathering using a comprehensive rental application form.
 Check their eviction history properly, call previous landlords and companies to confirm all specifics.

-To protect your property and neighborhood, do background checks including credit reports and criminal histories.
+To protect your property and neighbourhood, do background checks, including credit reports and criminal histories.
 Reliable credit and background checks are offered by providers such as LeaseRunner, with full-fledged reports you need in the tenant screening process, plus free rental applications..

 Interview applicants to learn more about their rental history and habits.
 Ask about past late payments or evictions.
 This personal touch can reveal red flags not seen on paper.